jessy01-coder/jessy01-coder/README.md

 - 👋 Hi, I’m @jessy01-coder
-- Am an android developer and network  and database admin
+- Am an android developer, network  and database admin
 - 👀 I’m interested in programming and networking.
 I have done introduction to cyber security in cisco.
 - 🌱 I’m currently learning datacom engineering(routing and switchig) in Huawei
 - 💞️ I’m looking to collaborate with other developers around the world to keep level of ICT higher